CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 ** Web server specific aspects **

-In general, it is recommended to protect the content made available on web servers during the transfer from the server to the client and vice versa using SSL / TLS.
+In general, it is recommended to protect the content provided on web servers during the transfer from the server to the client and vice versa using SSL / TLS.

 If possible, avoid offering mixed content websites.
 A mixed content web page is a page that uses encryption, but also includes unencrypted content (such as JavaScript, CSS, or images).
 A man-in-the-middle attacker can exploit the transmission of a single unencrypted file to take over an HTTPS session.
 In addition, because mixed content web pages typically generate browser alerts, it will degrade usability.
 HTTP Strict Transport Security (HSTS) is another method that protects against known weaknesses of SSL.
 This makes it difficult for a visitor to be redirected from a secure to an unsecured page due to an attack or server-side configuration issues.
 For example, if an attacker is in the same WLAN as the victim, he or she could read the session cookies and take over the HTTPS session.
 To enable HSTS, the HSTS header must be configured on the server.